Englands Crawley Turns Maiden Test Ton Into Double Century Against Pakistan - UrduPoint

 England's Crawley Turns Maiden Test Ton Into Double Century Against Pakistan

-England's Zak Crawley converted his maiden Test hundred into a double century as he shared a record-breaking stand with Jos Buttler on the second day of the series finale against Pakistan at Southampton on Saturday
+England's Zak Crawley converted his maiden Test hundred into a superb innings of 267 as he shared a record-breaking stand with Jos Buttler on the second day of the series finale against Pakistan at Southampton on Saturday

-Southampton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 22nd Aug, 2020 ) :England's Zak Crawley converted his maiden Test hundred into a double century as he shared a record-breaking stand with Jos Buttler on the second day of the series finale against Pakistan at Southampton on Saturday.
+Southampton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 22nd Aug, 2020 ) :England's Zak Crawley converted his maiden Test hundred into a superb innings of 267 as he shared a record-breaking stand with Jos Buttler on the second day of the series finale against Pakistan at Southampton on Saturday.

+At tea, England were 490-5 in their first innings with Buttler unbeaten on 140.

+Crawley's innings was the seventh highest maiden hundred in 143 years of Test-match cricket and the 10th highest individual score by any England batsman.

 One of the few false shots of his innings saw Crawley, 186 not out at lunch, go to 200 when he edged a four past second slip off teenage paceman Naseem Shah -- his 25th boundary in 331 balls.